Yoav666s/dnd-wiki/_pages/reckonfear.md

 | Veteran |  |
 | Watchmaker |  |

+If you're an Aristocrat, you will have friends in high places and pocket money.
+If you're a Monster Hunter, you'll naturally know about monsters' weaknesses.
+Whatever position you choose, whether it's on the list or not, will affect your resources and knowledge.

 # Resting
 In Reckonfear, you can take a Rest or a Break.